h908714124/javols/README.md

-With an explicit mapper (which is just a [Function](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html) that accepts `String`), any type `R` can be mapped (not just the auto types), and these rules apply:
+With an explicit mapper (which is just a [Function](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html) that accepts `String`), any declared type `R` can be mapped (not just the auto types), and these rules apply:

 Mapper return type      | Key type                    | Skew
 ----------------------- | --------------------------- | ------------